Data Vault Storage Root¶

 Serialization in layers¶

-OCFL repositories can be serialized in different ways, for example as a directory structure on a file system, or as objects in an object store.
+OCFL repositories can be serialized in different ways, for example, as a directory structure on a file system, or as objects in an object store.
 The DANS Data Vault uses the SURF Data Archive tape storage.
 The tape storage system that is used by Data Archive organizes files in a file-folder structure, so in principle serialization should be the same as to a disk-based files system, from OCFL's perspective.
 However, the tape storage system requires a minimum file size of 1GB, which is much larger than the typical data file stored in the DANS Data Vault.
 To meet this requirement, the OCFL repositories are stored as a series of DMFTAR archives, each of which is larger than 1GB.
 Each archive forms a layer.
 For a more detailed description of the layers, see the documentation of dans-layer-store-lib.

 To restore the OCFL repository, the layers must be extracted in the correct order.
 SURF provides a utility called dmftar to create and extract DMFTAR archives.
 This utility is the interface to the tape storage system.

-Restoring without the dmftar
+Restoring without the dmftar utility

-utility, it is possible to restore the OCFL repository, as long as the layers are extracted in the correct order.
+Even without the dmftar utility, it is possible to restore the OCFL repository, as long as the layers are extracted in the correct order.
 A DMFTAR archive

 is just a lightweight wrapper around a TAR archive, implemented as a directory containing batches of (possibly multi-volume) TAR files along with index